 Both accreditations are on four-year cycles.
 Standards have been developed, composed of six major topic areas: law enforcement role, responsibilities, and relationships; organization management and administration; personnel structure; personnel process; law enforcement operations; and operational support.
 The accreditation process benefits both the agency and the community it serves by ensuring that the Sheriff’s Office remains committed to providing the highest quality of professional service.
 It also promotes community cooperation and understanding, which are essential to law enforcement in the 21st century.

-In 2018, the Sheriff’s Office received its fifth reaccreditation award from VLEPSC.
+In 2022, the Sheriff’s Office received its sixth reaccreditation award from VLEPSC.
 The commission came to the Sheriff’s Office and verified compliance with all applicable standards.
-The next VLEPSC assessment will occur in 2022.
+The next VLEPSC assessment will occur in 2026.

-The Sheriff’s Office had its most recent CALEA on-site assessment in August 2019.
+The Sheriff’s Office had its most recent CALEA on-site assessment in August 2023.
 This CALEA assessment involved CALEA assessors interviewing and interacting with members of the Sheriff’s Office, county employees, community partners and citizens.
-The Sheriff’s Office was found to have demonstrated its commitment to law enforcement excellence by living up to a body of standards deemed essential to the protection of the life, health, safety and rights of the citizens we serve.
-The Commission awarded the Sheriff’s Office with its sixth Certificate of Advanced Meritorious Accreditation.
-The next assessment will take place in 2023.
+The Sheriff’s Office was found to have demonstrated its commitment to law enforcement excellence by living up to a body of standards deemed essential to the protection of the life, health, safety, and rights of the citizens we serve.
+The Commission awarded the Sheriff’s Office with its seventh Certificate of Advanced Meritorious Accreditation.
+The next assessment will take place in 2027.